simonewebdesign/simonewebdesign/source/_posts/2017-04-03-a-pipeable-logger.md

     12:34:56.789 [info]  something happened

 Very nice.
-However, there are cases where you may want to, say, change some data structure, like update a map or a list, and then log the transition.
+However, there are cases where you may want to, say, change some data structure, like update a map or a list, and then log the transition, **without breaking the pipe**.
 Example:

 ```elixir
 def my_function do